MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/faqimporting-pst-files-to-office-365.md

 Ja.

- **Was muss ich beachten, wenn ich meine Festplatte in ein anderes Land versenden muss?**
+ **If I have to ship my hard drive to another country, is there anything I need to do?**

-Die an Microsoft versendete Festplatte muss möglicherweise internationale Grenzen überqueren.
-In diesem Falls sind Sie dafür verantwortlich, dass die Festplatte und die darin enthaltenen Daten in Übereinstimmung mit den geltenden Gesetzen importiert und/oder exportiert wurden.
-Stellen Sie vor dem Versenden einer Festplatten mit Ihren Beratern sicher, dass Ihre Festplatte und die Daten gesetzmäßig an das angegebene Microsoft-Rechenzentrum gesendet werden können.
-Dies hilft sicherzustellen, dass die Festplatte Microsoft zeitgerecht erreicht.
+The hard drive that you ship to Microsoft might have to cross international borders.
+Wenn ja, müssen Sie sicherstellen, dass die Festplatte und die daten, die sie enthält, gemäß den geltenden Gesetzen importiert und/oder exportiert werden.
+Before shipping a hard drive, check with your advisors to verify that your drive and data can legally be shipped to the specified Microsoft data center.
+This will help to ensure that it reaches Microsoft in a timely manner.